AGN accretion and black hole growth across compact and extended galaxy evolution phases: Introduction

 Thus, it is is possible to identify distinct galaxy populations at a given redshift based on both their star formation and structural properties. \citet{barro_candels_2013} suggest that these different galaxy populations correspond to distinct phases of galaxy evolution and that individual galaxies follow a range of evolutionary pathways that can move them between the different classifications over time \citep[see also][and references therein]{van_dokkum_forming_2015,barro_structural_2017}.
 Specifically, at high redshifts ($z\gtrsim1.4$), \citet{barro_candels_2013} suggest a ``fast-track'' evolutionary pathway.
 In this scenario galaxies typically form as the ubiquitous extended star-forming galaxies, assembling their stellar mass through star formation throughout the galaxy.
 In a subset of these galaxies internal instabilities, substantial gas inflow from the larger cosmic web, or galaxy merger events trigger substantial additional star formation within the central kiloparsec or may redistribute existing stars to the galactic centre, leading to a galaxy ``compaction'' that rapidly increases \sigone and transforms them into compact star-forming galaxies.
 The star formation in these compact star-forming galaxies subsequently quenches \citep[likely due to a combination of gas exhaustion and feedback processes:][]{zolotov_Compaction_2015,kocevski_candels_2017}, transforming them into compact quiescent galaxies.
-Given the relatively low galaxy number densities, this compact star-forming phase is thought to be comparatively short-lived \citep[$\sim$0.3--1~Gyr,][]{barro_candels_2013,van_dokkum_forming_2015}.
+This compact star-forming phase is thought to be comparatively short-lived \citep[$\sim$0.3--1~Gyr,][]{barro_candels_2013,van_dokkum_forming_2015} given the relatively low number densities of these compact star-forming galaxies.